ajarifi/hadron-roadmap/README.md

 ### Hadron Physics
 1. Quarks, Baryons, and Chiral Symmetry (Hosaka & Toki)
 2. The Quark Structure of Hadrons (Amsler)
+4. An Introduction to the Confinement Problem (Greensite)
+5. A Primer for Chiral Perturbation Theory (Scherer & Schindler)
+6. The Physics of the Quark-Gluon Plasma (Sarkar, Satz, & Sinha)

 ### Symmetry
 1. Lie Groups for Particle Phyiscs (Georgi)